Diokuz/teremock/README.md

   },

   // If request is not to be mocked, it could be aborted or passed.
-  // Note: all navigation requests are passed for any `pass` value.
-  // By default, block any cross origin and non-GET same-origin requests
-  // This default value allows you to get assets, like js, css, images...
-  // without need to mock them
   pass: {
     urls: ['same-origin'],
     methods: ['get'],